mettle/sendportal-docs/v2/upgrade-guide.md

 git status
 ```

-If you see `HEAD detached at v1.0.3`, then you are using a tagged version and don't need to do anything else.
+If you see `HEAD detached at v1.0.3`, or another number starting `v1`, then you are using a tagged version and don't need to do anything else.

 If you see `On branch master`, then you will need to switch to a tagged version in order to avoid any risk of getting unwanted changes.